Jusharra/aws_automated_access_review/README.md

 >
 > **⚠️ DISCLAIMER**: This tool is provided as-is without warranty of any kind.
 While it has been tested in development environments, thorough validation is required before deploying in production.
 Always review the code, test in a non-production environment first, and ensure it meets your organization's security requirements and compliance standards.

-A comprehensive solution for automated AWS security posture assessment and reporting.
-This tool helps you maintain security best practices by regularly scanning your AWS environment for potential security issues and sending detailed reports.
+## About

+AWS Access Review is a comprehensive, zero-configuration security assessment tool that automatically evaluates your AWS environment for potential security risks and compliance gaps.
+Built for security professionals and GRC teams, it combines findings from multiple AWS security services into a clear, actionable report with AI-powered analysis.

+Unlike complex security dashboards that require constant monitoring, AWS Access Review delivers insights directly to stakeholders' inboxes on a scheduled basis.
+The tool focuses on identifying IAM misconfigurations, overly permissive permissions, missing security controls, and external access risks—the most common sources of cloud security incidents.

+With single-click deployment and integration with native AWS services, you can start receiving detailed security reports in minutes without extensive setup or third-party dependencies.

 ## Features